Linuswidmer/master-thesis/writing/thesis/sections/results.typ

 == Participants
-A final sample of 196 participants was collected, missing the goal of 229 participants from power analysis.
+A final sample of 196 participants was collected over the course of two months.
+This missed the goal of 229 participants from power analysis.

 Participants were excluded based on pre-registered criteria.
 First, 8 participants withdrew consent after debriefing.